angelina-lapin/exam-winter2024/README.md

 ## Contributing

-We welcome contributions from students and educators.
+I welcome contributions from students and educators.
 If you have any additional study materials or practice exams, please submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.